List of Tangled characters: Lance Strongbow

 In season two, titled Rapunzel's Tangled Adventure, Lance joins Rapunzel, Eugene, Cassandra, Hook Foot and Shorty on their journey to the Dark Kingdom.
 They run into the Baron who poisons Lance so that Eugene can marry his daughter Stalyan.
-He is saved and falls in love with the mysterious warrior Adira.
-However, his feelings are never reciprocated.
+He is saved and falls in love with the mysterious warrior Adira, but his feelings are never reciprocated.
 In "Rapunzel and the Great Tree", Eugene tells Lance that he is a dishonest and vain individual which would make it impossible for Adira to like someone like him.
 They end up getting drugged by man eating plants while singing the song "Buddy" and make up with one another.
 He joins his friends in entering the Dark Kingdom and fights off the ghosts of Eugene's ancestors.

 Lance returns with his friends to Corona, sans Cassandra, and helps out in fighting off the Separatists of Saporia and reforming Varian.
 Lance spends the majority of the third and final season filling out a supporting role and adding lighthearted humor to the more serious and darker story.
 In "Be Very Afraid", he is revealed to suffer from a very specific fear of clown-spiders.
 He manages to summon the courage to sing "Bigger Than That", allowing everyone to overcome their fears and defeat the red rocks that were inducing them.
 He comedically gets in the way of a Varian's newest invention of a defense system for Corona against Cassandra.
 Lance is also present in the final battle against Zhan Tiri.
 After defeating her and all is restored, while also witnessing Cassandra's reformation.
 In the epilogue, Lance decides to adopt Angry and Red.